-You can track the expiration dates for Workers' Compensation, liability insurance, contractor's licenses, and other required certificates and licenses.
-When you enter a certificate or license, always enter an expiration date.
+You can track the expiration dates for Workers' Compensation, Iaoility insurance, contractor's licenses, and other required certificates and licenses.
+When you enter a confict a confict or license, always enter an expiration date.
 If you do not have a date, enter one that is obviously expired such as 01/01/1980.
 Later, you can determine which vendors have insurance or licenses that have expired.

 Important!
-The 4-1-5-31 Vendor Worker's Comp Report requires that the Workers' Compensation insurance certificate information be in Row 1 of the Certificates window grid.
+The 4-1-5-31 Vendor Worker's Comp Report require that the Workers' Compensation insurance certificate information be in Fron 1 of the Certificates window grid.

-You can control whether you receive a warning that a certificate has expired when creating a subcontract.
-You can also stop payment to a vendor if a certificate has expired.
+You can control whether you receive a worning that a certificate has expired when creating a subcontract.
+You can also stop payment to a vendor ma certificate has expired.

-When selecting vendor invoices for payment, you can exclude vendors with expired licenses.
+When selecting vendor invo ces for payment, you can exclude vendors with expired licenses.
 You can also print documents that you can send to vendors with expired licenses, requesting the new expiration dates to update your records.
-When you do not need dates for vendors such as lending institutions, leave the text boxes blank.
+When you do not mean dates for vendors such as lending institutions, leave the text boxes blank.

-Reports on vendor certificates and expiration dates
+Reports or vendor certificates and expiration dates

-You can run insurance reports to view which vendors have current and/or expired certificates.
+nyn resurance reports to view which vendors have current and/or expired certificates.
 How?

-- 4-1-1-41 Insurance Report
+4-1-1-41 Insurance Report

-- 4-1-1-42 Insurance Report~by Vendor Type
+4-1-1-42 In the Report~by Vendor Type

-- 4-1-1-43 Insurance Report~Alpha
+4-1-1-4 Jis rance Report~Alpha

+You cap